 The rest of this paper is organized in the following way.
 In sections~\ref{sectionFBC} and \ref{sectionFFC}, we present calculations of the total system Shannon entropy and subsystem Shannon entropy and mutual information in quasiparticle excited states in free bosonic and fermionic chains, respectively.
 In section~\ref{sectionXXX}, we consider magnon excited states in the spin-1/2 XXX chain.
+In section~\ref{sectionthreenfour}, we evaluate numerically the Shannon entropy and mutual information in the triple-particle and quadruple-particle states in the bosonic, fermionic and XXX chains.
 The paper concludes with discussions in section~\ref{sectionConclusion}.
+We collect the calculation details for free bosoic chain, free fermionic chain, and XXX chain in respectively appendices~\ref{appendixBoson}, \ref{appendixFermion} and \ref{appendixXXX}.
+In appendix~\ref{appendixSSH}, we discuss briefly the entanglement entropy and Shannon entropy in the Su-Schrieffer-Heeger (SSH) model.
 In appendix~\ref{appendixCP}, we consider the configurations of classical particles.
 In appendix~\ref{appendixPNPD}, we calculate the Shannon entropy for the probability distribution of subsystem particle numbers in free bosonic and fermionic chains.
 Finally, in appendix~\ref{appendixXB}, we study the Shannon entropy in the local basis of $\s_j^x$ eigenstates of the XXX chain.